• Skip to primary navigation

 After this setting, it is really important that you get into the habit of shutting down the Laptop, before putting it in its case or carry bag.

-A switched ON Laptop being carried around in its case is even more dangerous than a Laptop in Sleep Mode being carried around in its carry bag or case.
+A switched ON Laptop being carried around in a confined case is even more dangerous than a Laptop in Sleep Mode being carried around in its carry bag or case.

 2. Shut Down Laptop When Lid Is Closed

-You can totally rule out the possibility of a switched ON Laptop being carried around in its confined case by making the Laptop to Shut-down, when its Lid is closed.
+You can totally rule out the possibility of a switched ON Laptop being carried around in its confined case by making the Laptop to Shut-down, when the Lid is closed.

 1. Go to Settings > System > click on Power & Battery tab in the right-pane.